isomerpages/moe-stmargaretsec/_admissions/2022 Direct School Admission/2022 Direct School Admission Exercise (DSA Sec).md

 Contact Details
 ---------------

-Please refer to our [FAQ](/admission/2022-direct-school-admission-exercise-dsa-sec/faq-about-dsa) if you require further information on DSA applications to SMSS.
+Please refer to our [FAQ](/admission/2022-direct-school-admission-exercise-dsa-sec/faq-about-dsa) if you require further information on DSA applications to SMS(S).

 For further queries, please contact: